Innoscience: Background

 Innoscience was founded in 2015 originally in Zhuhai by Luo Weiwei.
 Luo received her PhD in applied mathematics from Massey University and previously worked as a scientist for NASA for 15 years.

 Innoscience became a leading player in the latest generation of microchips made using technology that combines GaN with traditional silicon.
 Due to heavy R&D spending to boost its production of GaN chips, GaN wafers and GaN modules, Innoscience has so far been unprofitable.
 The vast majority of its sales are to customers in China.

 In early 2022, Innoscience announced it was launching international operations in the US and Europe.

 By 2024, Innoscience held a 29.9% share of the global GaN power device market.

 On 30 December 2024, Innoscience held its initial public offering (IPO) becoming a listed company on the Hong Kong Stock Exchange.
 The offering raised HK$1.4 billion giving it a valuation of HK$27 billion.

-In 2025, the company announced a collaboration with Nvidia on an 800VDC power architecture for AI data centers, intended to support higher efficiency and power density in large-scale computing systems.
+In August 2025, Innoscience announced a collaboration with Nvidia on an 800VDC power architecture for AI data centers, intended to support higher efficiency and power density in large-scale computing systems.

+In December 2025, Onsemi and Innoscience signed a memorandum of understanding to evaluate opportunities to accelerate deployment of GaN power devices, starting with 40-200V, and to broaden customer adoption.